htminuslab/visualizer-cli/README.md

 ## Creating a skill

-A [Claude Code skill](https://docs.anthropic.com/en/docs/claude-code/skills) teaches Claude when and how to use this CLI.
+A skill teaches an LLM on how to use the CLI.
+For this example I am using a [Claude Code skill](https://docs.anthropic.com/en/docs/claude-code/skills).

 Create the file `.claude/skills/visualizer.md` in your project (or globally at `~/.claude/skills/visualizer.md`):

 ```markdown
 ---